How to Make Cinnamon Roll Bread

 Step Ten: Glaze

 Let your cinnamon roll bread cool for around 10 minutes, then get to glazing.
 Depending on the consistency of your glaze or icing, you may drizzle or spread with a pastry spatula.
+This easy cream cheese frosting recipe is fluffy and decadent.

 Cinnamon Roll Bread Tips